Brandon Nimmo

 Brandon Tate Nimmo (born March 27, 1993) is an American professional baseball outfielder for the New York Mets of Major League Baseball (MLB).
 He was drafted by the Mets in the first round of the 2011 MLB draft, and made his MLB debut with them in 2016.

 Early life and education

 Nimmo was born to Ron, a certified public accountant from La Junta, Colorado, and Patti Nimmo in Cheyenne, Wyoming.
-He has a brother, Bryce (who had a successful college baseball career at the University of Nebraska), and a sister, Kristen.
+He has a brother, Bryce (who had a successful college baseball career for the Nebraska Cornhuskers), and a sister, Kristen.
 He wanted to be a bull rider as a child.
-He grew up a Colorado Rockies fan.
+Nimmo grew up a Colorado Rockies fan.